 |Primary ethnicities||White (Italian)|

 |Symbols||Knights helmet, cross with four slashes on top, 1971-1997 klansman and swastica|

 |Founding neighborhood||Near West Side, Taylor and Oakley in Little Italy|

 By the very early 1980s the Jousters were at their peak of success especially now that they conquered Hanson Park, but this uplift was short lived.
-In the year 1982 the UFO alliance broke up as Chi West no longer needed the alliance and actually withdrew from it in the mid-1970s now their support was even more minimal.
+In the year 1982 the UFO alliance broke up.
 The Hell’s Devils gang was not as strong as they once were and now the C-Notes became enemies of all their old pals especially the Gaylords and Jousters.
 The Jousters still had a strong alliance with Gaylords, Freaks, and P.V.P/P.V.R.
-The alliance with Gaylords, Jousters and Freaks was known as “GFJ” or “Gaylords Freaks Jousters.”
+The alliance between them was known as “GFJ” or “Gaylords Freaks Jousters.”
 The alliance of P.V.P/P.V.R and Jousters was known as “PVJ” or “Playboys Ventures and Jousters.”

 Please send in 1960s, 1970s, 1980s and 1990s pics!

 - What exact year were the Jousters founded?

 - Who was the founder of the Jousters and what happened to him?

 - What was the time line of leaders?

 - If I missed any sets what others sets did they have?